Last Updated on August 6, 2022 by Max

 Why do we need to know the mechanism of benign prostatic hyperplasia?
 The mechanism is a key, a source of everything.
-If we cannot identify the mechanism of the disease, we become like a blind warrior trying to combat an enemy.
-We just observe symptoms of the condition like exploding shells, but we do not see the gun which shoots.
+If we cannot identify the mechanism of the disease, we become like a blind warriors trying to combat an enemy.
+We just observe symptoms of the condition, like exploding shells, but we do not see the gun which shoots.

-Here I would like to introduce an excellent mechanism of benign prostatic hyperplasia, first offered ten years ago by Israel scientists and have been proven in numerous clinical studies since then.
+Here I would like to introduce an excellent mechanism of benign prostatic hyperplasia, first offered ten years ago by Israeli scientists and has been proven in numerous clinical studies since then.

 A paradox of benign prostatic hyperplasia.

 A mystery of BPH is that in the background of the age-related decline of circulating testosterone levels, the prostate grows, contrary to expectations.
-Testosterone is a crucial factor in promoting the proliferation not only the muscle cells of our body, but the prostate cells as well, but its concentration in the circulating blood is shallow.
+Testosterone is a crucial factor in promoting the proliferation of the muscle cells of our body and the prostate cells.
+Its concentration in the circulating blood is shallow.
 Contrary, intraprostatic testosterone and dihydrotestosterone levels and androgen receptor activities remain consistently high.

 The prostate gives about 30% of sperm ejaculate and is under the control of androgens: free testosterone (FT) and dihydrotestosterone (DHT).
-The testes produce sperm and free testosterone, the latter together with the waste products are being drained into the circulatory system of the body via the internal spermatic veins.
+The testes produce sperm and free testosterone.
+The latter and the waste products are being drained into the body’s circulatory system via the internal spermatic veins.
 Passing through venous and arterial circulations, FT is diluted, and most of it binds to albumin and sex‐hormone‐binding globulin.
-Only about 2% of not bound FT reaches the prostate via the prostate artery.
+Only about 2% of not-bound FT reaches the prostate via the prostate artery.
 So in normal conditions, FT makes a big circle from the testes through the body’s bloodstream to the prostate.
 Here the enzyme 5α‐reductase transforms irreversibly 90% of FT to DHT – a more potent hormone as it associates with the androgen receptors much easier.
 DHT has been shown in evidence-based studies to play an essential role in the pathology of BPH.

 benign prostatic hyperplasia.

 Why does it happen?
 Well, they say it is our price for the human’s advantageous erect posture.
-Erect posture freed our hands for creativity, but gave us blood pressure-related diseases, backache, varicocele, BPH.
+Erect posture freed our hands for creativity but gave us blood pressure-related diseases, backache, varicocele, and BPH.